Object to a probate application

 To enter a caveat, you must:

-Withdrawing a caveat
+Withdraw a caveat

-After you have made an objection (caveat), the person who was applying for probate (the other party) can respond.
+After you enter a caveat, the person applying for probate (the other party) can respond by serving a warning to caveat.

-The person making the warning must:
+The person issuing the warning must:

 • Lodge an original and 3 copies of the warning